Shagshag/prestashop-documentation/CompareProductCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\CompareProduct.php line 163
+* This method is defined in [classes/CompareProduct.php line 163](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CompareProduct.php#163)

 #### Arguments